mkleesiek/yelp-exercise/README.md

 start-notebook.sh
 ```

-Finally, start a webbrowser (on your host) and visit the container's jupyter notebook: [http://localhost:8888/notebooks/YelpAnalysis.ipynb](http://localhost:8888/notebooks/YelpAnalysis.ipynb)
++ Finally, start a webbrowser (on your host) and visit the container's jupyter notebook: [http://localhost:8888/notebooks/YelpAnalysis.ipynb](http://localhost:8888/notebooks/YelpAnalysis.ipynb).
 You might need to adjust the published port number 8888 to [JUPYTER_PORT] here.

++ To re-execute the code in the jupyter notebook, click on "Cell" -> "Run All".